voutilad/virtio_vmmci/README.md

 $ sudo insmod virtio_pci_obsd.ko
 $ sudo insmod virtio_vmmci.ko
 ```

+If you want to install the module permanently and have it auto-load at
+boot, for now you'll have to do that manually.
+Maybe check out this
+askubuntu post for guidance: https://askubuntu.com/a/307375

 ### 4. Checking it's Loaded
 After you load `virtio_pci_obsd.ko` you should see your system match